git/git.github.io/rev_news/drafts/edition-84.md

   `--prune-best-effort` option for cases where we might want the fetch to continue as much as possible when pruning fails.

-  Thomas replied to Dscho, that he was unsure when writing the patch what the behavior should be, but that exiting early "felt like the right thing to do for the user".
-He said that he would be ok with introducing `--prune-best-effort`.
+  Thomas replied to Dscho that he was unsure what the behavior should be when writing the patch, but that exiting early "felt like the right thing to do for the user".
+He said that he would be OK with introducing `--prune-best-effort`.
 He wasn't sure people would actually use it much though, as "it should be very rare that `--prune` fails".

-  Junio replied to Thomas and Dscho that "when we fetch to update multiple refs, we do not stop at the first ref-update failure, but try to do as much as possible and then report an error" and that it the behavior should be similar with `--prune`.
+  Junio replied to Thomas and Dscho that "when we fetch to update multiple refs, we do not stop at the first ref-update failure, but try to do as much as possible and then report an error", and that `--prune` should behave similarly.

-  Thomas also replied separately about Junio's initial comment related to the actual exit code that would be emited after Thomas' patch.
-He wondered if the exit code should always be 1 when `git fetch` fails when pruning.
+  Thomas also replied separately about Junio's initial comment related to the actual exit status that would be emitted after Thomas' patch.
+He wondered if the exit status should always be 1 when `git fetch` fails at pruning.

   Thomas and Dscho then discussed the new test, following Junio's comments, and agreed on adding a comment in the code to explain what the test was doing.

-  Thomas then sent [a version 2 of his patch](https://lore.kernel.org/git/20220131133047.1885074-1-t.gummerer@gmail.com/) with the changes that were discussed.
+  Thomas then sent [a version 2 of his patch](https://lore.kernel.org/git/20220131133047.1885074-1-t.gummerer@gmail.com/) with the changes that had been discussed.

   Junio reviewed this new version and decided to merge it down, so this small improvement will be in the next Git version.